North Carolina elections board orders new U.S. House election

 But residents of at least two counties in the district said Dowless and his paid workers collected incomplete absentee ballots and, in some instances, falsely signed as witnesses and filled in votes for contests left blank, according to testimony at the hearing.

-According to text messages Harris’ attorneys turned over to the board on Thursday, Harris sought a meeting with Dowless when he learned that Dowless had led a successful absentee ballot program for Republican candidate Todd Johnson during a 2016 congressional primary election.

-In those messages to a Bladen County judge, Harris asked about “the guy whose absentee ballot project for Johnson could have put me in the US House this term, had I known, and he had been helping us.”

-Harris campaign officials have said they did not pay Dowless to do anything illegal, and Dowless has maintained his innocence.
+Harris campaign officials said they did not pay Dowless to do anything illegal, and Dowless maintained his innocence.